Auburn Hills, Michigan: History

 John Dodge's oldest child, Winifred Dodge, married real estate baron Wesson Seyburn, who built his own country retreat 2.5 mi north of Auburn Heights.
 The estate included hunting land, dog kennels, a swimming pool, horse stables, and a 5000 sqft Colonial Revival house.
 Pontiac Township purchased the estate in 1975, and adapted the buildings for government use.
 Today, it is known as the Auburn Hills Civic Center.

-The first use of the name "Auburn Hills," in 1964, was by Oakland Community College.
-They named their campus (a former Nike missile base) at Featherstone and Squirrel roads for the town and the hilly terrain in the area.
-Besides Oakland Community College, Oakland University's campus is partially within the city limits.
+The first recorded use of the name "Auburn Hills," in 1964, was by Oakland Community College.
+They named their campus (a former Nike missile base) at Featherstone and Squirrel roads for the town of Auburn and the hilly terrain in the area.

 Incorporation history

 The township attempted to incorporate as Pontiac Heights in 1971, but was denied by state officials.
 Pontiac Township became a charter township in 1978, to protect itself from further annexation.
 In 1983, Pontiac Township merged with the village of Auburn Heights to become the City of Auburn Hills.
 It is not to be confused with the similarly named city of Auburn, Michigan, that exists in Bay County, near Saginaw Bay.